Issue 30: Week 1, Term 4 2025

 Celebrating Learning and Achievement

-Assembly Certificate Recipients 19th June -
+Assembly Certificate Recipients from assembly on 19th September

 Notes from the Office